LasseD/BrickCounting/documentation.md

 Brick: 2x4
 Block: Start with a brick.
 Add more bricks by sharing at least 2 studs with a brick already in the block.
+"Block set: Given blocks."
-Turn point
+Connection point
-Model: blocks put together at turn points Non-rectilinear model
+Model: blocks put together at connection points Non-rectilinear model
  Rectilinear model
 Model size: Number of bricks.
 Model type: 4/2/1
+Homotopy
+Configuration: Way to put together set of blocks.
+Goals:
+ - Compute homotopies and configurations Non-